Story Centered Learning

 Using quotes to search for phrases

 Notice that putting quotes around two words narrows the number of stories that appear in your collection.
-However, a more powerful and flexible way to search for stories is you put a bunch of words inside parentheses, like ("kibera slum" "mathare slum") and (housing house home) instead of None.
+However, a more powerful and flexible way to search for stories is you put a bunch of words inside parentheses, like ("women group" "womens group" "self help" woman and group) instead of None.

 The search engine will include stories that have any one of these words inside the parentheses.